vivekruhela/miRPipe/README.md

 ![Graphical Abstract of miRPipe](Figures/miRPipe_Flowchart.png)

-In synthetic data experiments, the last step in miRPipe pipeline (differential expression analysis) is not included because we do not know priorly that which sample is tumor (treated) and which sample is normal (untreated).
+Figure-1: In the pipeline flowchart, there are 9 steps.
+In synthetic data experiments, the last step (step-9: differential expression analysis) is not included.
+However in the CLL data experiments, we have included the last step where both treated and untreated samples are available.

+## Introduction

 miRPipe is the integrated, user-friendly jupyter notebook based RNA-Seq bioinformatics analysis docker.
 The aim of this docker is to help researchers perform miRNA identification and piRNA identification independently and with much ease.